lab1092/blender-manual_ja/manual/lighting/lamps/sun.rst

 Negative,  This Layer Only, Specular, and Diffuse These settings control what the lamp affects, as described in :doc:`What Light Affects </lighting/lights/what_light_affects>`.

-The :guilabel:`Sun` lamp has no light falloff settings: it always uses a constant attenuation (i.e. no attenuation!).
+The *Sun* lamp has no light falloff settings: it always uses a constant attenuation (i.e. no attenuation!).